-- The student information block displays more information such as holds and will contain the ability to email the student or advisor directly from the degree audit..
+- The student information block displays more information such as holds and advisor assignment.

 - The degree audit contains web links that take users to web sites for additional content.
 Examples include the University Exit Examination website and the University hold explanation page.

-- The Courselink feature allows users to see the prerequisite, description, sections and course times offered, and seat counts for needed courses, which updates in real time.
+- The Course Link feature allows users to see the prerequisite, description, sections and course times offered, and seat counts for needed courses, which updates in real time.

 - Authorized officials (deans/department heads/additional faculty or staff designated by the department) within an academic departments have the ability to self-enter course substitutions, waivers, and approvals directly to the student’s degree audit.